 HOLY MOLY!!
 It’s December, and Christmas is just around the corner!
 What??
 I can’t believe this decade is coming to an end in less than a few weeks!
 Did you get everything done you wanted in 2019?
 Did you have a great year overall?
 Do you have your goals figured out for 2020?

-Stress is often one of the first adjectives that come to mind when thinking of wedding planning.
+Stress is often one of the first adjectives that come to my mind when thinking of wedding planning.

 But as a photographer, I want you to be enjoying this time and spending it stress-free with your fiancé.
-That is why I so strongly encourage a day-of-coordinator, and why I am inviting Alyssa Kurtz of Miss Lyss Planning to answer all your burning questions about this incredible wedding vendor.
+That is why I so strongly encourage a day-of-wedding coordinator, and why I am inviting Alyssa Kurtz of Miss Lyss Planning to answer all of your burning questions about this incredible wedding vendor.
 Now, I’m not saying to give up all your planning for your wedding.
 Trust me, I am not saying that at all.

 Especially from a girl who planned and coordinated her entire wedding!

 But I am saying, let someone help you on your wedding day so that you can truly enjoy the day surrounded by the people you love.
 Marrying the man you love!
 Alyssa has been in the wedding industry for 14 years, doing everything from catering to working in a bridal shop and even working for a specific wedding venue.
 So she knows the ins-and-outs of the entire wedding day which makes her such a perfect day-of-wedding coordinator.
 She finally took the dream she had and made it a reality in February 2019 when she opened up her own business.

 Now she is able to pour into her own couples and give them the stress-free beautiful day they always dreamed of.